Kyle Pitts Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- Against the Lions last week, Pitts was targeted six times and totaled 102 yards on six receptions.
+- In last week's outing against the Lions, Pitts was targeted six times, picking up 102 yards on six receptions (averaging 17 yards per catch).

-- Pitts has also contributed with 15 receptions for 240 yards over his last three outings.
-He's been targeted 19 times, producing 80.0 yards per game.

 Pitts' Atlanta Teammates